I've been diagnosed with atrial fibrillation. Should I make changes to my diet?

 Answer From Rekha Mankad, M.D.

-If you have A-fib, it's also important to know which foods and drinks to avoid.
-For example, your care provider may recommend that you limit or avoid alcohol.
+If you have AFib, you also may need to avoid some specific foods or drinks.
+For example, your healthcare professional may suggest that you limit or avoid alcohol.
 Alcohol can cause health issues in some people.

-People with atrial fibrillation often take blood thinners to prevent blood clots.
-If you're taking a blood thinner called warfarin (Jantoven), your provider may tell you to limit leafy green vegetables.
-Such vegetables contain vitamin K. High levels of vitamin K can change the way warfarin works in the body.
-Talk to your health care providers about your specific diet and what's best for you.
+People with atrial fibrillation usually take blood thinners to prevent blood clots.
+If you're taking a blood thinner called warfarin (Jantoven), your healthcare professional may tell you to limit leafy green vegetables.
+Such vegetables include spinach and kale.
+They contain vitamin K. High levels of vitamin K can change the way warfarin works in the body.
+Talk to your healthcare team about your specific diet and what's best for you.

 Healthy lifestyle changes are an important part of treatment for atrial fibrillation.
-In addition to eating a healthy diet, your care provider will likely recommend:
+In addition to eating nutritious foods, your care team will likely recommend the following changes to improve your heart health:

-• Controlling cholesterol, blood sugar and blood pressure levels
+• Control cholesterol, blood sugar and blood pressure levels.

 With